cypherpunk-academy/2064/en/004_2064_Vulnerabilities in Computers.md

 You know that."

 Lilly: "You can't get them if you don't fill out the questionnaire at the beginning in a way that is mainly about the future of the internet.
-Julian's a cypher punk.
+Julian's a cypherpunk.
 If you only want adventure, then you won't get it."

 Sigur hissed in between, "WHERE DO YOU KNOW EVERYTHING?"

 Lilly: "I have read Marlene Farras: The story of the Cypherpunks before I even started playing TRON.
-She writes about 2021 and afterwards, until the end of the war.
+She writes about 2021 and afterward, until the end of the war.
-How it was then, how she learned to hack and then became Cypherpunk.
+How it was then, how she learned to hack and later became Cypherpunk.
-And she writes what it was really about, how the people in the secret services thought and in the companies and how the hackers were, with white, grey and black hats, that is, those who only research and don't destroy anything, those who don't have clear boundaries, those who are out for their own advantage and those who really want to steal and destroy.
+And she writes what it was really about, how the people in secret services thought and in the companies and how the hackers were, with white, grey and black hats.
+That is, those who only research and don't destroy anything, those who don't have clear boundaries, those who are out for their own advantage and those who really want to steal and destroy.
 And then the hacks they made.
 Whoa!
 That's crazy.
 So I thought I'd try out what she wrote in TRON.
 And it was all right in the game.
 Exactly.
 Edward Snowden.
-That was exactly how Marlene Farras wrote about it.
+That was precisely how Marlene Farras wrote about it.
 She also described her own hack for smuggling the vulnerability database out of NSA headquarters.
 And that's what I did with Marie.
 It was complicated, but it went exactly the way it really was.